 Navigating through grief is not a straight line.
 As we learn to live with a loss, there is no timeline, no deadline; it is a process of discovery to be experienced at one’s own pace.
 This TEDx Talk is from Dr. Sarah Hoggan, an emergency veterinarian.
 In it, she shares her thoughts about pet loss and grief.
 The beginning is a bit sad, but if you stick with it, you will receive yet another perspective on a topic so near and dear to our hearts.

 Walk with the Wind — by Sharon St. Joan

 Find peace and comfort with this beautiful memorial poem written by Best Friends co-founder Sharon St. Joan.
 As you listen to the poem’s healing words, take the time to breathe and soak in the gorgeous views of Angel Canyon.

-For this first conversation, we reflect on memories of your pet, the love you shared, and how lucky you were to share a relationship with your pet.
+- For this first conversation, we reflect on memories of your pet, the love you shared, and how lucky you are to have shared a relationship with your pet.

-For this second conversation, we will focus on releasing, redefining, and rebirthing by remembering special times and rituals spent with your pet.
+- For this second conversation, we focus on releasing, redefining, and rebirthing by remembering special times and rituals spent with your pet.

 Books to help with losing a pet